Diagnosing the Rich Young Ruler’s Problem

 The rich young ruler demonstrates that you can, for all practical purposes, keep the second table “from your youth” without keeping the first.* But you cannot keep the first without inevitably keeping the second (Mt 22:35-40).
 Any infraction of the second table starts with an infraction of the first.
 No one’s chief sin is covetousness, or adultery, or murder; every murderer’s or adulterer’s or coveter’s first and chief sin is idolatry.
 We’re not sinners because we sin; we sin because we are, at heart, idolaters.

 Paul teaches that all covetousness is idolatry (Col 3:5).
 But not all idolatry is covetousness.
 Idolatry takes many forms.
 It could even be said that all sin is idolatry.
-Every sin is a decision to choose, over God, not just something else but something he hates and forbids.
+Every sin is a decision to choose something else over God.
 And every choice of anything over God, no matter how legal or legitimate the object itself may be, is idolatry in its most native form: self-worship.